House sits with llamas and alpacas

 Because they are so intelligent, alpacas learn quickly what you need them to know.
 Halter training, getting into and out of trailers, and toe-nail trimming shouldn't be too difficult.
 They also have long memories so seldom forget what they've learned.

 Llamas are born with a gentle, inquisitive nature and are not aggressive or confrontational.
 They will play and chase each around and may even enjoy being taken out for walks.
-Breeding males, on the other hand, that are allowed to run with females all the time can get territorial and possessive, so beware!
+Breeding males, on the other hand, that are allowed to run with females all the time, can get territorial and possessive, so beware!d They can also be territorial around their food.

 It's important to know what basic husbandry you'll need to undertake when looking after llamas and alpacas, so we've provided a basic introduction to what you might need to do:

-All livestock, whatever it is, should be checked at least once a day.
+All livestock, whatever type, should be checked at least once a day.
 Observing the animals and learning about their normal behavior helps you recognize if something is wrong.

 However, llamas are some of the easiest animals to keep because they are hardy and generally very healthy animals.
 Llamas have a soft padded foot with a strong nail at the end, which may need to be trimmed yearly but more likely requires no trimming at all.